 It won’t be a fair Priority Pass review if we don’t look at the potential negatives of a Priority Pass membership:

 - Not all airports have lounges.
 Only 40 out of the thousands of airports in the US have Priority Pass.
-In fact, some large hub airports such as Denver, Chicago Midway, and LaGuardia don’t have Priority Pass lounges.
+Some large hub airports such as Denver, Chicago Midway, and LaGuardia don’t have Priority Pass lounges.

 - The remaining 1,160 Priority Pass locations are outside of the US.
-So, unless you are traveling internationally, you might not be able to make use of your membership.
+Unless you travel internationally, you might not be able to use your membership.

 - Lounges can reach capacity, restricting you from entering them.

 - Like all airport lounges, some Priority Pass lounges have a cut-off time.
-This means that you might not be able to stay for more than, say, three hours at a time.
+This means you might not be able to stay for more than three hours at a time.

-- You need to do a lot of research.
-Because of the sparsity of lounges and max-cap limitations, you will have to do a lot of research to see whether or not you can access a certain lounge.
+- It would be best if you did a lot of research.
+Because of the sparsity of lounges and max-cap limitations, you will have to do a lot of research to see whether or not you can access a particular lounge.

 Verdict: Is Priority Pass Worth It?

-Now, let’s assume that you’re a regular or frequent flyer, making at least ten trips annually.
-If you don’t want to pay the additional $32 for each trip, go for the Standard Plus.
+You’ll already be privy to the same amenities through your business class ticket, so Priority Pass would just be doubling up.
+Suppose you’re a regular or frequent flyer, making at least ten trips annually.
+If you don’t want to pay the additional $32 for each trip, go for Standard Plus.

-Otherwise, if your entire livelihood involves incessant traveling, you should definitely consider the Prestige membership.
-Even in the worst-case scenario where you’re only traveling once a month, you’ll still be saving a lot of money.
+Otherwise, you should consider the Prestige membership if your livelihood involves incessant traveling.
+Even in the worst-case scenario where you only travel once a month, you’ll save a lot of money.